OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca.md

 | ------------------------- | --------- | ------ |--------------------------------------------------------------------------|
 | tosca_definitions_version | yes       | String | The required TOSCA Definitions Version.
 Must be `tosca_variability_1_0`. |

+The version is expected to be set to `tosca_simple_1_3` when the _Service Template_ is transformed to [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.

 ## Topology Template Definition